shkyler/gmit-pands-project/README.md

 _**printsummary(data)**_ is a function that takes one of the four data summaries as an argument and prints it to the colsole in a neatly formatted grid[13].

 #### 3.1.3 - Section 3 - Graphics
 In this section of the code, the functions for creating graphical plots of the data are defined.
 The matplotlib library [14] is used here.
 Functions are included for creating three different graph types.
-These are the scatter plot, the histogram and the normal distribtion.
+These are the scatter plot, the histogram and the normal distribution curve.
 These functions are described below:

 _**scatter(x,y,type):**_ This is a function that takes 3 arguments(x is an int,y is an int, type is a string). 'type' is representative of the species.
 Depending on the type entered, this function will create a scatter plot by calling the datacolumn() function for the columns specified by 'x' and 'y'.[15]